 Amendment 3 – Voter Control of Gambling in Florida, sponsored by Voters In Charge, would require approval of any new casino gambling through a citizen-initiative constitutional amendment.
 It defines casino gambling as games such as slot machines, blackjack, roulette, craps and keno, as well as an array of electronic and video games of chance.
 It would effectively stop the Legislature from passing laws to allow casino gambling, and stop both the Legislature and the Constitution Revision Commission from placing their own casino amendments on the ballot.
 Supporters include Disney Worldwide Services, the Seminole Tribe of Florida, League of Women Voters of Florida, and the Florida Chamber of Commerce.
 Opponents are pari-mutuel operators who want the opportunity to have slot machines and games like blackjack and roulette.
 For the full text, click here; for the Substantive Analysis by the Financial Impact Estimating Conference, click here.

 The League of Women Voters of Florida, in explaining its support, says this amendment allows Florida voters to make any decisions regarding increases in casino gambling.
-But I agree with the Naples Daily News editorial which points out that “Two important principles we embrace seemingly come into conflict in this amendment: home rule and the right of residents to decide their destiny by voting….
+The Naples Daily News points out in an editorial that “Two important principles we embrace seemingly come into conflict in this amendment: home rule and the right of residents to decide their destiny by voting….
 Where this amendment fails is that it doesn’t give local control over whether there are casinos to local voters.”
-As much as I would not like a gambling operation to set up in my community, I don’t want to give up local control over that decision.
-I OPPOSE AMENDMENT 3.

 Amendment 4 – Voting Restoration Amendment, sponsored by Floridians for a Fair Democracy, Inc., would allow people convicted of a felony who have completed their entire sentence to earn back the right to vote — except for those convicted of murder or felony sex offenses.
 It would take away from the Governor and Cabinet, acting as the State Board of Clemency, the power to determine and control the rights restoration process.
 For the full text, click here; for the Substantive Analysis by the Financial Impact Estimating Conference, click here.